csci338/fall2023/pages/_lectures/final_exam.md

 title: "Final Exam"
 type: exam
 draft: 0
-due_date: 2023-12-08
+due_date: 2023-12-12
 ---

 The final exam is a comprehensive assessment that will be worth 10% of your grade.
-Our exam time is scheduled for Friday, 12/8 from 3PM-5:30PM.
+Our exam time is scheduled for Tuesday, 12/12 from 8:00AM – 10:30AM.
 It will be a written exam that will cover the following topics:

 1. [Trade-offs](/fall2023/lectures/topic01)
 2. [Distributed version control](/fall2023/lectures/topic02)